-First, anyone interested in processing the web with intelligence should read Programming Collective Intelligence (Amazon price info, etc., below).
+First, anyone interested in processing the web with intelligence should read Programming Collective Intelligence.
 Of particular interest are the chapters on “Discovering Groups”, “Building Price Models”, and “Finding Independent Features”.
 There is also an appendix that lists third-party libraries.
 Visit O’Reilly directly to see the Table of Contents.

 The Firefox plugins I showed were:

 - ClearForest Gnosis: This is the best example of entity extraction.
 It parses the web page being viewed and finds

 - hostip.info: Mostly to demonstrate that metadata is everywhere, this plugin is a “Community Geotarget IP Project” and gives you location info about links in a tooltip.